rveciana/rveciana.github.io/content/posts/svelte/2021-07-28-svelte-supabase-maps.md

 twitter-card: summary
 ---

-I discovered [supabase][supabase] some days ago as a substitute to Firebase.
+I discovered [supabase][supabase] some days ago as a substitute for Firebase.
 As it was using PostgreSQL as the database, I checked if it had extensions and yes! it's got PostGIS and all its siblings!

-Using it it's not that straight forward, but it's not that difficult, so supabase can be a great solution if your backed it's not really complex.
+Using supabase is not that straightforward, but it's not that difficult, so supabase can be a great solution if your backend it's not really complex.

 <img src="{{ site.baseurl }}/images/svelte/svelte-supabase/map.png" />